Fish (Sardines, Anchovies, Oily Fish)

 Fish is the preferred animal protein in every well-studied longevity diet.
 The reason is straightforward: it delivers preformed EPA and DHA omega-3 fatty acids that the body can use directly, unlike plant-based ALA which requires inefficient conversion.
 These marine omega-3s activate resolution pathways (resolvins, protectins) that actively shut down inflammation rather than merely blocking it.

-Small oily fish (sardines, anchovies, mackerel) are the best choices: they are low on the food chain (less mercury), high in omega-3 (1,100-2,400 mg per 100g), and rich in vitamin D and B12.
+Small oily fish (sardines, anchovies, mackerel) are the best choices: they are low on the food chain (less mercury), high in omega-3 (1,100–2,400 mg per 100 g), and rich in vitamin D and B12.
 Sardines and anchovies eaten whole with bones also contribute calcium.
-Preparation matters enormously -- broiling or baking preserves benefits while deep-frying in hydrogenated oils eliminates them entirely.

 How to Use It